 94.7 FM WMAS on-air personalities, led by the Kellogg Krew of Chris, Dina, and Lopez, will fill both days with encouraging stories.
 Listeners will also get to know the professional team from Baystate Children’s Hospital, who care for their kids, their grandkids, and their neighbor’s kids.

-Last year over $226,877 was raised and Berg noted the entire Radiothon team is “counting on the community to help raise even more for local kids this year.”
+Last year over $251,679 was raised and Vice President of Philanthropy and Executive Director of Baystate Health Foundation Scott Berg noted the entire Radiothon team is “counting on the community to help raise even more for local kids this year.”

 Baystate Children’s Hospital is one of 170 fundraising Children’s Miracle Network Hospitals across the country.
 Children’s Miracle Network Hospitals are unique in that 100% of all money raised locally goes directly to Baystate Children’s Hospital in Springfield in support of children’s health programs and services.